A streak-breasted ovenbird perches on a lichen-covered branch in dappled light.

 Image Credit: Depositphotos

-3. Your Garage Looks Like a Seed Store
+3. Your Garage Resembles a Seed Grocery

 Safflower Seeds